How to Use an Angle Grinder | 3 Key Tips to Grind Like a Pro

 Additional Pro Tips on How to Use an Angle Grinder

 - Before applying the grinder to the work surface, allow the tool to reach full speed.
 You’ll do a better job of keeping your cuts and grinds consistent.

 - For grinding and sanding applications, keep the tool moving so as to avoid gouges just like you do with a sander.
 You’ll end up with much smoother and more professional results.

 - Some grinders have lock-on switches.
 These have the potential to come on whenever they receive power.
 That means that if you swap out a battery, attach an extension cord, or reset a breaker, you want to make a habit of turning the grinder off first.
-Some grinders have a built-in safety to avoid kicking on automatically, but not all do.
+Some grinders have a built-in “zero voltage” safety to avoid kicking on automatically, but not all do.
 This is a great safety feature.

 - Make sure everything stops spinning before setting the angle grinder down.
 Even a lightly spinning blade can damage work surfaces and grab loose clothing.
 A braking grinder (grinder with an electric or mechanical braking system) really helps avoid these problems.

-- Naturally, you’ll want to remove the disc guard when it gets in the way.
-Many Pros have at least one story about a wheel shattering.
+- Occasionally, you’ll want to remove the guard when it gets in the way.
+Many Pros have at least one story about a cutting wheel shattering.
 Most shrouds rotate to make life a little easier.
 Most of these tools spin at over 10,000 RPM.
 In general, you want to keep that guard on no matter what!

 If you’ve got any tips or tricks on how to use an angle grinder, feel free to leave your input in the comments section below!